pgentile/zucchini-ui/README.md

 ```

 _Warning_: when Gradle is launched with Intellij, the PATH environment variable doesn't
-always contain path to Webpack.
+always contain path to Webpack command.
 If this is the case, relaunch Gradle daemon:

 ```
 ./gradlew --stop